reeteshsudhakar/home-credit-risk-analysis/index.md

 # Methods

 Our model will classify credit applicants into low, medium, or high risk categories based on their credit history, and thus we can model our problem as a supervised classification problem.
+Before applying supervised learning, we will transform and cluster our data using unsupervised methods, giving us crucial information to help design our supervised algorithms.

 When exploring and predicting on this dataset, we will use a litany of supervised and unsupervised methods.
 Our preliminary plan involves using simple unsupervised techniques such as K-means Clustering, Gaussian Mixture Models and Principal Component Analysis.
 These methods would allow us to understand the groupings/classifications of our data, as well as assist with feature selection and outlier removal.

 After these steps, we will move on to creating a supervised model, using techniques such as Support Vector Machines or Decision Trees.
 This will comprise the bulk of our results, and will likely require tuning and hyperparameter experimentation.